MiczFlor/RPi-Jukebox-RFID/documentation/builders/system.md

 ## Web App (UI)

 The [Web App](../developers/webapp.md) is served using nginx.
 Nginx runs as a system service.
-The home directory is localed at
+The home directory is located at

 ```text
 ./src/webapp/build